openhab/openhab-google-assistant/README.md

 If you're lucky this works!
 You'll need to configure your items (below) and then sync again.
 If it didn't work, try the workaround below.

-To resync changes in tagging or other OpenHAB configuration, tell Google Home to `sync my devices`.
+To resync changes in tagging or other openHAB configuration, tell Google Home to `sync my devices`.
 In a few seconds any changes will appear.

 ## Workarounds